islamabadjs/talks/README.md

-# This repo is used for storing all the talks inforamtion that will be given at islooJSs
+# This repo is used for storing all the talks inforamtion that will be given at islooJS
 Fork the repo, update talk.md and send us a pull request.